 Since we became an independent company in 2000, we have financed our operations and internal growth primarily through private placements of convertible preferred stock.
-As of September 30, 2004, we had derived aggregate net proceeds of \$88.4 million from these private placements.
-In December 2004, we completed an additional private placement of convertible preferred stock from which we derived aggregate net proceeds of \$32.9 million.
+As of December 31, 2004, we had derived aggregate net proceeds of \$121.3 million from these private placements.
 We have received additional funding from upfront license fees and payments for research and development services under collaboration agreements, equipment and building lease incentive financing, government grants and interest income.
-As of September 30, 2004, we have received \$10.0 million under our collaboration agreements.
+As of December 31, 2004, we had received \$9.9 million under our collaboration agreements.
 As of December 31, 2004, we are no longer conducting research under our collaboration agreements for which we would receive any research support payments.
-We also received loan proceeds of \$1.25 million in December 2004 from The Stanley Medical Research Institute in connection with a development agreement relating to the development of our compound TC-1827 for the treatment of the cognitive impairment associated with schizophrenia.
+On December 31, 2004, we received loan proceeds of \$1.25 million from The Stanley Medical Research Institute in connection with a development agreement relating to the development of our compound TC-1827 for the treatment of the cognitive impairment associated with schizophrenia.
+Under that development agreement, we may receive up to an additional \$4.25 million from The Stanley Medical Research Institute if we achieve specified development milestones.
 We began generating revenues from product sales of Inversine in December 2002.
 To date, the net contribution of Inversine sales have not been a significant source of cash and we do not expect them to be a significant source in the future.

-Our cash, cash equivalents and short-term investments were \$24.4 million as of September 30, 2004, \$43.0 million as of December 31, 2003 and \$49.4 million as of December 31, 2002.
-As noted above, in December 2004, we completed an additional private placement of convertible preferred stock from which we derived aggregate net proceeds of \$32.9 million.
+Our cash, cash equivalents and short-term investments were \$53.1 million as of December 31, 2004, \$43.0 million as of December 31, 2003 and \$49.4 million as of December 31, 2002.